 Angels have several roles and tasks in the world.
 Things concerning the cosmos fall under the purview of a few chosen ones.
 The oceans, the mountains, and the air all fall within this category.
 The oceans, the mountains, and the air all fall within this category.

-On one occasion, stones were thrown at the Prophet Muhammad on one of his visits to Ta’if, a town close to Mecca.
-Gabriel visited the prophet and proposed burying the unyielding populace alive beneath the ruins of two adjacent mountains as a means of extermination.
+On one occasion, stones were thrown at the Prophet Muhammad SAW on one of his visits to Ta’if, a town close to Mecca.
+Gabriel AS visited the prophet and proposed burying the unyielding populace alive beneath the ruins of two adjacent mountains as a means of extermination.

 Misconception Regarding Angels